Business - Accounting: Program Info...

 Pre-Health Sciences - Pathways to Advanced Diplomas and Degrees: Program Info...

 Pre-Technology - Trades: Program Info...

-First Year Students - Pay your $500.00 deposit by June 15, 2017 to hold your seat in your confirmed program choice.
-All students pay their remaining tuition fees when completing web registration and no later than August 8, 2017.
-If a tuition payment is made after August 8, a $150.00 late fee will apply.
+First Year Students - Pay your tuition fees by January 8, 2018 to hold your seat in your confirmed program choice.
+If a tuition payment is made after January 8, a $150.00 late fee will apply.